-The real girl is the one in tight dresses, lipstick and high-heel shoes; the repressed phony is the girl in high school.
-While most early feminists would run like hell from any honest discussion of female sexuality, here we have a vivid image of a girl wants to feel hot and look hot—and that doesn’t have anything to do with oppression or “learned behavior.”
-It’s fun to feel sexy, be sexy and look sexy!
+The real girl is the one in tight dresses, lipstick and high-heeled shoes; the repressed phony is the girl in high school.
+While most early feminists would run like hell from any honest discussion of female sexuality, here we have a vivid image of a girl who wants to feel hot and look hot—and that doesn’t have anything to do with oppression or “learned behavior.”
+It’s fun to feel sexy, be sexy, and look sexy!
 While this verse may very well reflect male fantasies, what the fuck is wrong with that?
 People think about sex!
 Early, late and often!
 Get over it!

 It’s important to note that our little girl was very likely to be labeled a slut by the insecure males of the era, but we’ll cover that aspect of the male psyche when we explore Dion’s contributions to the topic.
 Cultural complexities aside, “Sweet Little Sixteen” is one hot song with an irresistible chorus and a superb use of stop-time techniques.